vikasmain/MemesSharing/README.md

 https://user-images.githubusercontent.com/20916492/129900460-ff3fb60f-4c57-4b8a-97f0-d9d7577660a7.mp4

-1. User can see videos in viewpager by swiping.
+1. User can see videos in viewpager by swiping up.
 2. User can like, share the video after clicking on like, share icon.
 3. User can play/pause the video after clicking on videoview.
 4. User can see filtered listview of videos in gridview.